seap-udea/murray-dermott-action/README.md

 # murray-dermott-action
-A series of Python tools for Murray and Dermott book
+A series of Python tools for Murray and Dermott book.

 ## Clone